hffariel/test-docs/README.md

 # Doris Document

-* We are using ![Vuepress]{<https://github.com/vuejs/vuepress.git}> as our document site generator.
-Configurations are in './docs/.vuepress' folder.
+[Vuepress](https://github.com/vuejs/vuepress.git}) is used as our document site generator, configurations are in './docs/.vuepress' folder.

 ## Getting Start